 1. How does the district determine which high school my student is assigned to?

 The district determines which high school your student attends based on your home address.
 Click Boundary Search to perform search.
-Address verification must be completed at the district office.
-See the Address Verification page for further details.
+Online Registration must be completed (online or in person at the district office); see the Enrollment page for further details.

 2. What if the school assigned is not my preferred school?

-If you have an incoming 9th grader, please complete the Open Enrollment Transfer Application on this page.
+If you have an incoming 9th grader, please complete an Open Enrollment request when submitting Online Registration.
 Approvals are lottery-based and not guaranteed.
 This applies to incoming 9th grade students only.

-3. Do I have to submit an Open Enrollment transfer if I want my student to attend his/her ASSIGNED home school?
+3. Do I have to submit an Open Enrollment transfer if I want my student to attend their ASSIGNED home school?

 4. Can my student return to his/her originally assigned school if the new school does not work out?